GraninNikita/DVA-C02/README.md

 * It does not track memory utilization by default.
 It is recommended to create a custom metric to do it.

+# S3
+* aws s3api list-objects
+  * `--page-size` - pagination size
+  * `--max-items` - how many items to output

 # Tricky questions

 - You got an encoded error message, how to decode it?
     - `aws sts decode-authorization-message --encoded-message
 - AWS WAF - service to protect against common web exploits and bots that can affect availability, compromise security, or consume excessive resources.

+# Deployment section

+### Cloud computing deployment models

+* On-premises - hosting hardware in companies own data centers
+* Cloud - on-demand delivery of IT resources over the internet with primarily pay-as-you-go pricing
+* Hybrid is a way to connect infrastructure and applications between cloud-based resources and existing resources that are not located in the cloud.
+*